Canadian Professional Rodeo Association: History

 On July 17, 2016, the CPRA fired their general manager, Dan Eddy.
-Eddy had been the general manager since February 2015.
+He had been the general manager since February 2015.
 There had been some issues raised, but the business advisory council's recommendation was to retain him.
 However, the directors decided to terminate him.
 Afterwards, the advisory members resigned.
 Then some of the directors stepped down to protest Eddy's termination.
 On October 19, 2016, the CPRA and Edmonton Northlands announced a partnership.
 The effect was that the CFR would continue to take place at the Northlands Coliseum, its historic home of 43 years.

-On January 16, 2018, it was announced that the Canadian Finals Rodeo would move to Red Deer, Alberta beginning in 2018, under a 10-year contract.
+On January 16, 2018, it was announced that the Canadian Finals Rodeo would move to Red Deer, Alberta, beginning in 2018, under a 10-year contract.
 The event would be held at Westerner Park and ENMAX Centrium, and be extended to a six-day event with a new youth competition, and additional entertainment.
 Temporary seating would be installed to expand the arena by 2,000 during the rodeo.
 Shortly thereafter that same year, the CPRA named a new president to the association.
 On February 28, 2018, Terry Cooke became the new president, and he took on his new duties forthwith.
 Also, per the CPRA, he was elected by acclamation.

 On May 16, 2018, the CPRA announced a new partnership with the Finning Canada.
 Finning Canada became the title sponsor of the regular season CPRA tour, so it was now known as the Finning Canada Pro Rodeo Tour.
 Finning happens to be the largest dealer for Caterpillar Inc. On June 12, 2018, the CPRA announced an ongoing yearly partnership with FloSports.
 This agreement stated that in the future all the events and finals of the Finning Canada Pro Rodeo Tour, the Grass Roots Final, and the CFR will be aired exclusively on FloRodeo.com.

 In 2020, only two CPRA events took place in the entire calendar year.
 They were both Xtreme Bulls events in the winter.
 Before the season was to be set into full swing in the spring, the regional COVID-19 epidemic became a global pandemic in March.
 As a result, all events were postponed.
 After several months, it was ultimately decided that the 2020 CPRA season was to be cancelled, along with the CFR.

 CPRA events, including the CFR returned in 2021.

+On April 22, 2023, it was announced that CPRA events, including the CFR, would now be televised live on The Cowboy Channel and The Cowboy Channel Canada, as well as being streamed on the subscription-based The Cowboy Channel Plus application.
+Additional CPRA events would also be televised on The Cowgirl Channel.
+This was the result of a five-year agreement with Rural Media Group to last through December 31, 2027.

+On October 25, 2023, it was announced that the CFR would be returning to Edmonton in 2024, only now it will be held at Rogers Place.
+It will be held there through 2026.